2024–25 FC Fratria season: Pre-season and friendlies

 On 6 June, Fratria announced they would spend the pre-season training camp in Varna and Albena, to face Ludogorets II, Dobrudzha Dobrich, Nesebar, Cherno More, Cherno More II and Fratria II The winter camp was divided by two parts.
 In Bulgaria, the team set 3 friendlies games, agnaist their second team, Spartak Varna and Nesebar.
-From 27 January to 6 February, the team training camp moves to Alanya, Türkiye, were they are set to play 3 friendlies against Chornomorets Odesa and 2 more teams yet to be announced.
+From 27 January to 6 February, the team training camp moves to Alanya, Turkey, were they are set to play 3 friendlies against Chornomorets Odesa and 2 more teams yet to be announced.